rohanb10/snoozz-tab-snoozing/README.md

 -------------

 A Web Extension to *snoozz* tabs and windows now and have them reopen automatically later.

+Features:
+- Snooze individual tabs, selected tabs, or full windows in just two clicks
+- Configure keyboard shortcuts and context menu items to snooze tabs even quicker
+- View your currently sleeping and already awoken tabs on the dashboard
+- Edit Sleeping Tabs to wake up at a different time (still inn beta)
+- Works completely offline - None of your data is transmitted anywhere, and the extension is entirely self contained
+- Tiny file size - Less than a 100kb (including icons).
+Try finding another extension which can do all these things with a smaller footprint
+- Dark mode, Import/Export data, automatically clear extension history annd many more configurable user settings

 Available on [Chrome](https://chrome.google.com/webstore/detail/snoozz-snooze-tabs-window/lklendgldejcnkkaldoggoapclkepgfb), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/snoozz/), [Edge](https://microsoftedge.microsoft.com/addons/detail/ifofnjpbldmdcbkaalbdgaopphhlopok) and as a custom build for [Safari](https://github.com/rohanb10/snoozz-tab-snoozing/blob/master/docs/safari.md).